-7.9.4 Accidental Access to Inappropriate Material
+9.4 Accidental Access to Inappropriate Material

 You may receive an email or mistakenly visit an Internet site that contains unacceptable material.
-If this occurs, you must inform the Headteacher immediately.
+If this occurs, you will inform your line manager immediately.

-The manager will ask you for details of the incident including how the event occurred.
+The manager will ask for details of the incident including how the event occurred.
 This information may be required later for management and audit purposes.

-7.9.5 Copyright
+9.5 Copyright